choonghyunryu/dlookr/README.md

 `diagnose_category()` diagnoses the categorical(factor, ordered,
 character) variables of a data frame.
 The usage is similar to `diagnose()` but returns more diagnostic information.
-The variable is automatically ignored if you specify a non-categorical variable in the second and subsequent argument list.
+If you specify a non-categorical variable in the second and subsequent argument list, the variable is automatically ignored.

 The `top` argument specifies the number of levels to return for each variable.
-The default is 10, which returns the top 10 levels.
+The default is 10, which returns the top 10 level.
 Of course, if the number of levels is less than 10, all levels are returned.

 The variables of the `tbl_df` object returned by `diagnose_category()` are as follows.

-- `variables`: variable names
+- `variables` : variable names
 - `levels`: level names
-- `N`: number of observation
+- `N` : number of observation
-- `freq`: number of observation at the levels
+- `freq` : number of observation at the levels
-- `ratio`: percentage of observation at the levels
+- `ratio` : percentage of observation at the levels
-- `rank`: rank of occupancy ratio of levels
+- `rank` : rank of occupancy ratio of levels

 \``diagnose_category()` can diagnose all categorical variables of `flights` as follows.: